 After four years, the third-generation Audi A3 was given a facelift for the model year 2016, which also coincided with the 20th anniversary of the A3 name.

-8y 2020-present
+8y 2020-now

 The fourth generation interior and exterior styling is heavily inspired by Lamborghini, LED headlights and taillights, with the option of Matrix and Laser LED headlights.
 It shares the MQB evo platform with other Audi models, and with the Volkswagen Golf Mk8SEAT Leon Mk4, and Škoda Octavia Mk4.
 It is powered by a 1.0-liter 3-cylinder gasoline turbocharged engine with 110 hp, 1.5-litre with 150 hp, 2.0-liter TDI with 116 hp or 150 hp.
 There is also a new 2.0-liter Quattro version in both gasoline and diesel variants, producing 190 hp.
 The S3 model has the same 2.0L petrol engine from the previous generation, producing 310 hp and 400 N⋅m of torque, but this time is only available with an automatic gearbox.